Chlorek/pyxels/README.md

 * pkill -RTMIN+6 pyxels

 The first one is used to save video buffered in **watch mode**, the other stops both: **recording** and **watch** mode.
-These are signals set by default, it is possible to overwrite (*--ss* and *--ws*) them to make running multiple instances possible (for example when you run watch mode all the time in background and trying to use video capture as standalone function).
+These are signals set by default, it is possible to overwrite them (*--ss* and *--ws* accordingly) to make running multiple instances possible (for example when you run watch mode all the time in background and trying to use video capture as standalone function).

-Test all three actions to ensure they work fine then proceed to binding screenshot / video etc. as you like.
+Test all three actions to ensure they work fine then proceed to binding screenshot / video capture etc. as you like.

 Very basic PHP script included along is optional and used just in case you need auto-upload.
 Simply put it on your http(s) server, then (you should, but not have to) setup htaccess to require basic HTTP authorization to this script and create *uploads* directory (or different, edit *pyxels.php* as you wish).

 ## So how do I start this script right
-There is **--help** included, however some things are left undocumented and I know some people are scared of CLI for some reason so I will cover some basic things here:
+There is **--help** included, however some things are left undocumented and also I know some people are a bit scared of command-line tools, so I will cover some basic things here:

 The most simple way to make use of pyxels is:
 ```